-Perfect Vidalia Onion Rings are crunchy on the outside; sweet and tender on the inside and made with Vidalia onions.
-Be sure to make extra for your backyard cookouts and bbq’s-they will disappear quickly!
+Perfectly Crunchy Vidalia Onion Rings are crunchy on the outside; sweet and tender on the inside and made with Georgia Vidalia onions.
+This Southern recipe is perfect paired with a grilled burger for a backyard BBQ or cookout.

-It’s Spring in Alabama Y’all!
-That means the peonies are blooming, we ladies are wearing sundresses and sandals, and sweet Vidalia onions are in season!
+I'm ready for Spring in Alabama Y'all!
+I long for the peonies to be blooming, wearing sundresses and sandals, and sweet Vidalia onions are in season!
+Perfectly Crunchy Vidalia Onion Rings are one of my favorite Southern side dishes to go with my Grilled Venison Burgers.

-Here’s the trick to keeping the crunchy coating on the onion rings
+What's the trick to crunchy homemade onion rings?

 I used plain, dry breadcrumbs.
 Frugal Tip: You can find this at the Dollar Tree.
 I could have also used Panko Japanese bread crumbs but I only had Italian Style in my pantry and I didn't want the Italian seasoning on the onion rings and I love the texture the breadcrumbs give them.